gene-git/pyconcurrent/README.rst

 New / Interesting
 ==================

+ * PEP 561: Mark module as typed.
+Now *mypy* run on code using this module will have the type hints.
  * Asyncio now uses the recommended TaskGroup class together with the timeout() context manager.
 These were introduced in python 3.11.
    This newer approach is cleaner, more robust and ensures all tasks